bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

   * to retreive an array all the smurfs in the Smurf DB simply write a get to the endpoint `'/smurfs'`

 ### POST '/smurfs'
-* to add a smurf into the Smurf DB you'll need all three fields
+* to add a smurf to the Smurf DB you'll need all three fields
 * example
 ```
 {